Skip to main content

 Features

-The processing code of this library uses a high-performance WebAssembly binary.
+• Performance: The processing code of the library uses a high-performance WebAssembly binary.
 Additionally, the library offloads processing tasks to a configurable Web Worker pool to enable parallelization and avoid blocking a web application's main thread.

-The SDK strives to maintain compliance with the C2PA specification as much as possible, and the web components follow the C2PA user experience guidance recommendations.
+• Adherence to the C2PA specification: The library strives to maintain compliance with the C2PA specification as much as possible, and the web components follow the C2PA user experience guidance recommendations.

 caution